devrajsaini6310-sys/Power-BI-Project-3/README.md

 the software required to view this report, you need Power BI Desktop installed on your computer.

-Download this repository to your PC.
+Download this repository on your PC.

 Open the .pbix file with Power BI Desktop.